 - How do I know who to contact in NPO if I have a question?
 Refer to the orientation slides.
 There is a specific slide describing all individuals in and supporting the National Program Office, and lists general topics and who is best to respond to them.
 If your question or concern isn't one of those, reach out to anyone in NPO!
 They are all nice, don't bite, and can direct you to the right person if it's not them. - How should my team communicate with partners?
 Clear expectations and communication lines are key to a successful partnership.
 Open communication lines at the start of the term and provide concise information to partners.
 Schedule regular telecons to report progress and give updates.
 Be clear about the project timeline and deliverables, don't over promise, yet be open to ideas and input from the partner.
 Many teams find that weekly or bi-weekly (every two weeks) is a good timeline for staying in communication with partners. - How should my team communicate with offsite team members?
 Open communication is key to a successful collaboration between nodes.
 Set up regular tag-up times and consider using instant messaging options to stay connected while in the office.
 Skype, Google Hangouts/Chat, Slack, and telecons can all assist in this process. - Can I contact other teams and nodes?
 Of course!
-Inter-node collaboration and communication is highly suggested.
-The best approach is to work with your Fellow to establish first contact. - Where can I learn about what DEVELOP alumni are doing?
-The DEVELOP Newsletter goes out three times a year and highlights many of the activities of past DEVELOPers.
-A recent presentation at the AGU Fall Meeting focused on the DEVELOP Alumni Survey and has many interesting examples from alumni of where they are now and how they feel DEVELOP benefited them.
-In June of each year, DEVELOP initiates an alumni survey on behalf of DEVELOP which is the biggest resource of information.
+Inter-node collaboration and communication are highly suggested.
+The best approach is to work with your Lead/Fellow to establish the first contact. - Where can I learn about what DEVELOP alumni are doing?
+DEVELOP initiates an alumni survey which is the biggest resource of information.
+We also host alumni brown bag webinars throughout each term to hear from alumni in academia, government, and the private sector.
 NPO is presently working on new methods of sharing 'success stories' with current and former DEVELOPers, so stay tuned!
 There are also two alumni groups: 1) LinkedIn, and 2) Facebook's Once a DEVELOPer, Always a DEVELOPer group.